 Herzlich’s story is one of the most inspirational stories of the NFL season.
 After tons of success at Boston College, Herzlich was diagnosed with bone cancer in 2009, at the age of 21.
 Signed by the Giants as an undrafted free agent, Herzlich made the team and saw some playing time during the regular season.

 O’Brien is serving as the offensive coordinator of the New England Patriots.
 Weeks back, he agreed to become Penn State’s next head football coach, replacing the late Joe Paterno.
 Juggling two jobs and facing an uphill climb with the Nittany Lions, O’Brien now finds himself with a chance to leave the NFL on top.

 18. Antrel Rolle

 Statistically, Antrel Rolle gains plenty of attention, accumulating 96 total tackles during the regular season, the most for the Giants.
 But he gains even more attention with his mouth, openly telling the media that “we are expecting to win” the Super Bowl.
 You have to love his confidence, but only as long as his teammates continue to back up his words.

 17. Robert Kraft

-Bob Kraft could easily be higher up this list for many reasons.
-By now, many are familiar with the statement made by Colts center Jeff Saturday, who credited Kraft for having a key role in getting the NFL’s CBA issues resolved.
+Bob Kraft could easily be higher up this list.
+By now, many are familiar with the statement made by Colts center Jeff Saturday.
+Saturday credited Kraft for having a key role in getting the NFL’s CBA issues resolved.
 In addition, the Patriots as a franchise have clearly flourished with him as owner, winning 12 AFC East division titles, countless playoff games and three Super Bowls.
 As a family, the Krafts have also donated millions to numerous good causes.